MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

     :::image type="content" source="media/table-permissions/assign-web-role.png" alt-text="Adding web roles to the specific table permission.":::

+    > [!NOTE]
+    > When Anonymous Users are granted access to a table, any user who visits the site can access data.
+    > More information:

 1. Select **Save**.

 1. If the web role doesn't appear, select **Manage roles** to open the [Portal Management app](../configure/portal-management-app.md) to create web roles.